 He was absolutely shocked when he saw the custom helmet from Halo Reach!
 Bungie, you have played a huge part in making this smile!
 My family can't thank you enough!

-And if you’re looking for more inspiration on customer appreciation, download our free guide on 25 Ways to Thank Your Customers.
+And if you’re looking for more inspiration on customer appreciation, check out our free resource, 25 Ways to Thank Your Customers.